 Publishing data to Google Spreadsheets requires an OAuth2 Service Account.

 JSON preserves grouping and repeat structures.
 The user can choose to let multimedia files be represented as web links or embedded as base64 encoded strings.
 All metadata is preserved.

 ODK Aggregate has public APIs defined for sending data to and from its various components.
 This section gives references to those API implementations that can be used for connecting new applications to the ODK ecosystem.

-ODK Briefcase 1.4.4 introduces a new Command Line Interface (CLI) to automate downloading forms from ODK Aggregate (or ODK Collect) and exporting the forms to an Excel-compatible format like CSV.
+ODK Briefcase includes a CLI (Command Line Interface) to automate downloading forms from ODK Aggregate (or ODK Collect) and exporting the forms to an Excel-compatible format like CSV.
 For more details, see Working with command line on Briefcase.